Georgia Oakley

-Georgia Alice Nancy Oakley (born 31 July 1988) is an English director and screenwriter.
+Georgia Alice Nancy Oakley (born 31 July 1988) is a British director and screenwriter.
 Her debut feature film Blue Jean (2022) earned her a number of accolades, including a British Academy Film Award nomination and a British Independent Film Award.

 Early life

-Oakley was born in Basingstoke and grew up in a Conservative town in the Oxfordshire countryside.
-Oakley completed school in 2006, three years after Section 28 was repealed, though she did not realise this until later.
+Oakley was born in Basingstoke and grew up in a town in the Oxfordshire countryside.
 She graduated with a Bachelor of Arts (BA) in English Literature from Newcastle University in 2010.

 Career

 Early work

 Oakley has a background in theatre and began her career as an in-house director at Channel 4 and Irresistible Films, directing a piece for the 2012 Random Acts campaign and the short films Hush, Frayed and Callow & Sons.
 She also started submitting her short films to festivals.
 Frayed, written by Ayesha Antoine, was selected for a number of them, including the London Short Film Festival and the New York Film Festival.

 Her short film Little Bird, written by Emily Taaffe set in World War II Britain, premiered at the 2017 Tribeca Film Festival.
 Taaffe starred in the short opposite Imelda Staunton.
 She co-directed We Did Not Fall from the Sky with Tabs Breese and directed Coral Amiga and Nicole Hartley's Bored, part of the SXSW Episodic Pilot showcase.